 Give It The Old Black Light Test

-T206 cards were produced from 1909 through 1911 and do not include any sort of brighteners.
-Thus, under black light there should be no fluorescence.
-You don't need a real T206 card to run the test against any suspect T206 card (although it would help to have an old card to get an idea of how it should appear under black light).
+You don’t need a real T206 card to run the test against any suspect T206 card (although it would help to have an old card to get an idea of how it should appear under black light).

 Get a Loupe and Look For Dots

-This is where you will need a strong magnifying glass or a jeweler's loupe.
+You will need a strong magnifying glass or a jeweler’s loupe.
 Once you understand how T206 cards were printed, you should be able to easily identify a counterfeit card.

 If we refer back to the excellent work of Scott Reader, he outlines in detail how various inks were used in several steps to create the beautiful color lithographs on T206 cards.

-While some areas use solid inks -- namely the player and team name on the front, the black border on the front of the card (and any black outline in the player image) and the tobacco advertisement on the back of the card--the remainder uses an early form of half-tone printing.
+While some areas use solid inks — namely the player and team name on the front, the black border on the front of the card (and any black outline in the player image) and the tobacco advertisement on the back of the card–the remainder uses an early form of half-tone printing.

-It can however be considered a very crude form of 'half-tone' printing'.
+It can however be considered a very crude form of ‘half-tone’ printing’.
 As a reminder, the invention of half-tone printing allowed for the creation of printed images using a series of dots.
-Today's modern half-tone printing uses a very consistent pattern--whereas the printing on a T206 card or any early pre-war tobacco card shows as a much more irregular pattern of colored dots--or more like splotches of ink.
+Today’s modern half-tone printing uses a very consistent pattern–whereas the printing on a T206 card or any early pre-war tobacco card shows as a much more irregular pattern of colored dots–or more like splotches of ink.
 David Cycleback puts it best:

 Anyone who uses a microscope of at least 30X power will see that the printing on T206 image is just plain different than the image on a modern trading card.
 It’s as simple as that.
 A modern image is relatively neat and ordered, with a fine and rigid dot pattern that Mussolini would be proud of.
 At 30X or more power the T206 image suggests that the printers should’ve kept off the sauce.

-Let's take a closer look at a T206 card under magnification.
-This is a common card--Wilbur Goode from the set.
+Let’s take a closer look at a T206 card under magnification.
+This is a common card–Wilbur Goode from the set.

 If you've read Scott Reader's piece, you know that the first layer of color used on the cards was yellow, and on this Goode card, there is a yellow background to examine.
 We can see a very messy set of ink dots, with very little consistency, aimed at producing a solid yellow color.
 Although this attempt to produce a solid color doesn't have the same sort of dot separation as black dots, which you will see on later images.